 How Long Does It Take to Recover from Hand Surgery?

-Rapid Rehabilitation signifies maximizing recovery in the shortest safe period of time, utilizing the newest techniques to restore function, strength, coordination and sensation.
+Rapid Rehabilitation signifies maximizing recovery in the shortest safe period of time, utilizing the newest techniques to try and improve function, strength, coordination and sensation.

 The concept and practice of Rapid Mobilization is applied to joints, tendons, muscles and ligaments to accelerate tissue remodeling, sharpen proprioception, and to reduce joint adhesions and athletic deconditioning.

 Working with physical and occupational therapists, Dr. Pruzansky himself, directly supervises the exercise and splinting programs, progressing the patient in their rehabilitation by evaluating each person, individually.
 During these meetings each patient has their questions addressed, their progress noted, and their rehabilitation program updated.
 Sport-specific exercises are introduced at the appropriate stage in the patient’s recovery.